pravinva/aemo-unity-catalog-metadata-automation.sql/RAG_INTEGRATION.md

 ## Next Steps

-1. Set up Databricks Genie (recommended)
+1. Set up a Databricks Foundation Models endpoint (recommended)
-2. Or configure Foundation Models endpoint
+2. Or configure OpenAI/Anthropic API access
-3. Integrate RAG into your chat application
+3. Integrate RAG into your chat application using the pattern above
 4. Add streaming and caching for production
+5. Test with `rag_example.py` to see the complete RAG flow